zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/3/_index.md

 ### Create a branch

-[CALLOUT networks/team-members-workstation.svg] Perform this part from a team member's workstation.
+> Perform this part from a team member's workstation.

 Now you'll create a branch for your changes to the `provision` recipe.